-- a) The raw data files are typically megabytes (MB) to gigabytes (GB) in size.
-Ensure you have sufficient space prior to downloading many files. - b) Downloaded files are in a compressed (.gz or .tar.gz) format.
-Files may require de-compressing prior to use. - c) In some cases, downloaded files may contain sequence data from an entire sequencing run, including data for non-target samples.
-The field rawDataFileDescription provides details into whether the sequence data for a record are at the per sample or per sequencing run level of resolution. - d) NEON currently performs bidirectional sequencing, meaning that two sets of sequence data, one in the 5' or forward direction and one in the 3' or reverse direction, are generated.
+- a) The raw data files are typically megabytes (MB) in size.
+Ensure you have sufficient space prior to downloading many files. - b) Downloaded files are typically in a compressed (.gz or .tar.gz) format.
+Files may require de-compressing prior to use. - c) In some cases, downloaded files may contain sequence data from an entire sequencing run, including data for non-target samples. - d) NEON currently performs bidirectional sequencing, meaning that two sets of sequence data, one in the 5' or forward direction and one in the 3' or reverse direction, are generated.
 Merging of forward and reverse sequence reads may be necessary.